Home > Health & Fitness

-Non-Drug Treatments.
-Percutaneous electrical nerve stimulation (PENS) may help some patients.
+Non-Drug Treatments: Percutaneous electrical nerve stimulation (PENS) may help some people.
 PENS uses electrodes attached to precisely placed acupuncture-type needles to deliver electrical current to peripheral sensory nerves.
 Doctors also recommend lifestyle measures, such as walking and wearing elastic stockings.

 Good control of blood sugar and blood pressure is essential for preventing the onset of kidney disease and for slowing the progression of the disease.

-Many types of anti-hyperglycemic drugs are available to help patients with type 2 diabetes control their blood sugar levels.
-Most of these drugs are aimed at using or increasing sensitivity to the patient's own natural stores of insulin.
+Many types of anti-hyperglycemic drugs are available to help people with type 2 diabetes control their blood sugar levels.
+Most of these drugs are aimed at using or increasing sensitivity to the person's own natural stores of insulin.

 Adding a second oral hypoglycemic drug may be recommended if adequate control is not achieved with the first medication.
 For the most part, doctors should add a second drug rather than trying to push the first drug dosage to the highest levels.

-Metformin (Glucophage, generic) is a biguanide, which works by reducing glucose production in the liver and by making tissues more sensitive to insulin.
-Doctors recommend it as a first choice for most patients with type 2 diabetes.
+Metformin (Glucophage and generic) is a biguanide, which works by reducing glucose production in the liver and by making tissues more sensitive to insulin.
+Doctors recommend it as a first choice for most people with type 2 diabetes.
 Metformin may also be used in combination with other drugs.

-Metformin does not cause hypoglycemia or add weight, so it is particularly well-suited for obese patients with type 2 diabetes.
+Metformin does not cause hypoglycemia or add weight, so it is particularly well-suited for people who are obese with type 2 diabetes.
 Metformin also appears to have beneficial effects on cholesterol and lipid levels and may help protect the heart.
 It is also the first choice for children who need oral drugs.